About GGC

 Our board members represent and promote the hard work of Canadian grain farmers.
 Embodying our country’s varied agricultural landscape, they have an array of experience and are dedicated representatives of Canada’s grains sector.

-Our Staff
+Staff

 GGC staff’s combined experience brings a range of expertise.
 See how their experience informs their work and why unleashing grain farmers’ potential is at the heart of what we do.

-Kate Sauser Policy Manager
+Kate Sauser Manager, Policy

 Raised on a mixed grain and cattle farm in Saskatchewan, Kate understands the practical challenges and opportunities facing producers today.
 She has worked with several leading companies in the grain industry, giving her a strong appreciation for the sector’s critical role in Canada’s economy.
 Kate has also served on both federal and provincial political boards and has been actively involved in multiple political campaigns.